MileHacker Logo

 • Avoid Rush Hour: Matatus can become extremely crowded during morning and evening rush hours.
 If possible, travel outside these times.

-• Keep Valuables Secure: When using crowded public transport, keep your belongings close and secure to deter pickpockets.
+• Keep Valuables Secure: When using crowded public transport, keep your belongings close and secure to discourage pickpockets.

-• Caution: For an authentic local experience, try a matatu ride, but proceed with caution and keep valuables secure.
+• Caution: For a true local experience, try a matatu ride, but proceed with caution and keep valuables secure.

 Taxis & Ride-Sharing